tejom/tejom.github.io/_posts/2016-10-06-containers-from-scratch-pt2-networking.markdown

         system(add_to_bridge);
 ```

 This can be after bringing the interface up and before returning.
-Make sure this interface doesnt have an ipaddress or connecions won't work properly. `brctl show br0` should show the created interface is attached to it.
+Make sure this interface doesn't have an ip address or connections won't work properly. `brctl show br0` should show the created interface is attached to it.

 In child_exec modify
 `system("route add default gw 172.16.0.100 veth1");`